-This recipe is so easy and delicious - it basically replaces the need to buy boxed macaroni and cheese.
-The pasta shape (small shells) is nostalgic in all the right ways.
-The simple combination of pasta water, a little butter, and your favorite semi-firm cheese (we used goat gouda) will yield a delicious stovetop mac and cheese. —Josh Cohen
+This recipe is quick and satisfying.
+Think boxed mac and cheese, but even better.
+The simple combination of salty, starchy pasta water, a little butter, and your favorite semi-firm cheese (we used goat gouda) yields a creamy, savory, highly addictive sauce. —Josh Cohen

-pasta (we used small shells, but you can use any shape)
+pasta (we used small shells, but you can use any short shape)

 grated semi-soft cheese (we used goat gouda but you can use anything that melts easily)

 Set a large pot of water over high heat.
-When the water is boiling, add salt so that the water tastes like a nicely seasoned soup.
-Cook the pasta, undercooking it by 1-2 minutes.
+When the water is boiling, add salt so that the water tastes like a highly seasoned soup broth.
+Add the pasta and cook for 1 to 2 minutes shorter than directed on the box (it will keep cooking in the sauce).
 Reserve 1/2 cup of pasta cooking water.

 Strain the pasta, and return it to the pot.
-Add the butter and the pasta cooking water.
+Add the butter and the reserved pasta cooking water.
 Cook on high heat, stirring regularly, until the pasta cooking water is simmering.
 When the pasta cooking water has reduced by about half, remove the pot from the heat and add the cheese.
-Stir vigorously for 1-2 minutes, until the cheese has fully melted and incorporated with the pasta water and butter to create a sauce.
-Taste the pasta.
-Season with salt as necessary.
+Stir vigorously for 1 to 2 minutes, until the cheese has fully melted and incorporated with the pasta water and butter to create an emulsified sauce.
+Taste and season with salt as necessary.
 Serve immediately.
-Enjoy!

 Born and raised in Brooklyn, I’m perpetually inspired by the diversity of foods that exist in this city.
 I love shopping at the farmer’s market, making ingredients taste like the best versions of themselves, and rolling fresh pasta.
 I learned how to make fresh pasta in Italy, where I spent the first 6 months of my career as a chef.
 I've been cooking professionally in New York City since 2010.